DennisFaucher/firecracker/README.md

 ```
 ./start_the_vm_firecracker.sh
 ```
-- This will start the VM, show all the console messages on Terminal01 and then bring you to a login prompt like this:
+- This will set up NAT on the host, start the VM, show all the console messages on Terminal01 and then bring you to a login prompt like this:

 ```
 [snip]